vishvAsa/notes/content/math/probability/statistics/sample.md

 A statistical population exists.
 Thence, a sample of \\(N\\) points is drawn, from which we attempt to infer properties of the population.

 ## Properties
-Sample statistics are considered elsewhere.
+Sample statistics are considered elsewhere in the [distribution structure learning](../distribution_structure_learning/) pages.

 ### Sample bias
 Pick 2 people: he is either Indian or Chinese; but there exist over 180 other countries.